Judechuks/monye-jude/README.md

 #### MOTIVATION

 As a result of the high and ever growing software/technology industry there is need for one to showcase his skills to meet a wider range of potential employers/collaborators.
-Hence the need for a personal portfoio.
+Hence the need for a personal portfolio.

 ---